 Paper poster sessions

 All of the accepted abstracts are scheduled for paper poster session.
 The paper posters are displayed in the poster area of the congress and the presentations are split in about six sessions with a poster change each day.
 Each poster session will feature various topics and has a duration of one hour.
 The poster presenter is requested to be at her/his poster during the presentation time.
 Please note: strict adherence to mounting and removal times is required.
 Posters that are not displayed during the requested time will be marked as no shows and presenters will not receive a certificate.
 Also, the technical requirements for size and layout of the poster must be fulfilled.

 Authors are asked to enter three keywords to better define the abstract content.

 You can save your abstract at any time.
 Please make sure to have all fields completed before you finally submit your abstract.
 You will receive a confirmation by email after the submission (please make sure to state your correct email address!).
 Changes are not possible after submission.
 Please note that emails regarding the submission will be sent to the submitter.
 All correspondence regarding acceptance or rejection, including further information on the mode of presentation etc. will be sent to the presenting author.

 Abstracts will be subject to a blind peer review by at least three reviewers (Programme Committee and external experts).
-Abstract Submitters will be notified by email about acceptance/ rejection of their abstract(s) in late March 2018.
+Abstract Submitters will be notified by email about acceptance/ rejection of their abstract(s) in mid March 2019.
 Please notify your colleagues / clients.